MatteoFPG/mg-macro/src/site/notes/MG Macro/Research Projects/Eurozone.md

 ![T2_EoP_plot.png](/img/user/MG%20Macro/Attachments/T2_EoP_plot.png)

-> I study the causes of monetary and financial imbalances in the Eurozone, focusing on the infrastructure (CCPs, CSDs, ECB + NCBs, ...) and on the links between monetary integration and financialisation of the national economies.
+> Analysing the causes of monetary and financial imbalances in the Eurozone, focusing on the infrastructure (CCPs, CSDs, ECB + NCBs, ...) and on the links between monetary integration and financialisation of the national economies.

 <br />